 My choice: Victorinox all the way.

-A standard chef’s knife can be used for 99% of cooking tasks, so what may seem like a steep price for a single knife will actually provide much more value and usefulness than an entire set of 20 dull and oddly shaped knives.
-I find the 10-inch easiest to use, but many people prefer the 8-inch for even more versatility.
+A standard chef’s knife can be used for 99% of cooking tasks.
+So what may seem like a steep price for a single knife will actually provide much more value and usefulness than an entire set of 20 dull and oddly shaped knives.

 My choice: Sinotron